 - It will keep you looking hot!

 Then let’s consider what’s reasonable to do if you’re too busy to workout.
-Obviously, convenience and accessibility are key, so here’s a few ideas from my own fitness regime.
-I’m a big fan of weight bearing exercise (at least 2 to 3 times per week) as it maintains strong bones and lean muscle mass which is so important, especially for women.
+Obviously, convenience and accessibility are key, so here are a few ideas from my own fitness regime.
+I’m a big fan of weight-bearing exercise (at least 2 to 3 times per week) as it maintains strong bones and lean muscle mass which is so important, especially for women.

 I do this circuit in full, going directly from one exercise to the next and take a minute break before starting it again.
-Generally I do it about 5 times and it takes no more than 25 minutes total.
+Generally, I do it about 5 times and it takes no more than 25 minutes in total.

 Repeat 2 times: